Men's mass start postponed again due to fog

-The race was originally scheduled for Sunday evening but organisers pushed it back to Monday morning.
+The race was originally scheduled for Sunday evening but organizers pushed it back to Monday morning.

-"Officially, if the weather improves, it will be 3.30pm but there will have to be some improvement," a spokesman for the local organisers told reporters.
+"Officially, if the weather improves, it will be 3.30pm but there will have to be some improvement," a spokesman for the local organizers told reporters.

 Biathlon combines cross country skiing and rifle shooting.
 Athletes have to complete a distance over skis and stop at a shooting range two or four times depending on the disciplines.

-As thick fog covered the mountains the view of the targets - 50 metres from where athletes stand or lie - was completely wiped out on Monday.
+As thick fog covered the mountains the view of the targets - 50 meters from where athletes stand or lie - was completely wiped out on Monday.

 It was the third time that a biathlon race at the Olympics has been postponed.